This article discusses the benefits of medicine ball workouts.

-Medicine balls with a rope are perfect for doing swinging exercises and core rotations.
-With some, the rope is permanently attached, while with others it can be removed.
-This adds to its versatility.
+Medicine balls with a rope are perfect for swinging exercises and core rotations.

 How to Choose the Right Medicine Ball

-When deciding which medicine ball to buy, along with choosing the one that will best suit your requirements, you will need to decide which weight to get.
+Along with choosing a medicine ball to best suit your requirements, you’ll need to determine the correct weight to get.

-Something else to keep in mind is that when working with a training partner who will be throwing the ball to you with all of their might, the ball will feel far heavier when you catch it than if you are making light passes.
+Keep in mind that when working with a training partner who will be throwing the ball to you with all of their might, the ball will feel far heavier when you catch it than if you are making light passes.